lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 - `swapchain`: The handle to the Vulkan swap chain.
 - `timeout`: It specifies the maximum time to get blocked in this call (in nanoseconds).
 If the value is greater than `0` and we are not able to get an image in that time, we will get a `VK_TIMEOUT` error.
 In our case, we just want to block indefinitely.
 - `semaphore`: If it is not a null handle (`VK_NULL_HANDLE`) it must point to a valid semaphore.
 The semaphore will be signaled when the GPU is done with the acquired image.
-In our case, we use the image acquisition semaphore associated to current frame.
+In our case, we use the presentation complete semaphore associated to current frame.
 - `fence`: The purpose is the same as in the `semaphore` attribute but using a `Fence`.
 In our case we do not need this type of synchronization so we just pass a null.
 - `pImageIndex`: It is a return value attribute, It contains the index of the image acquired.
 It is important to note that the driver may not return always the next image in the set of swap chain images.
 This is the reason the `acquireNextImage` method returns the image index that has been acquired.